Learning Center

 Scholarship Discount

-A limited number of qualified individuals whose family income is at or below 2 x the federal poverty level or who have extenuating circumstances may apply for a SEAT registration fee discount.
-The discounted tuition is 20% of full tuition rate.
+A limited number of qualified individuals whose family income is at or below 2 x the federal poverty level may apply for a SEAT registration fee discount.
+The scholarship covers 80% of the course cost.

 Requests will be considered on first come basis.
 To apply for consideration you must complete the online application for the Business of Special Education Class, noting in the comments box you are applying for a scholarship and select pay by check to complete without payment.
 Then send a letter of request with proof that you meet the poverty guidelines (i.e. the first two pages of your federal tax return) to learningcenter@copaa.org.